praveenjuge/praveenjuge/content/blog/rise-early.md

 I go to bed by 22:00 with a book and sleep by 22:30 at the most.
 This is the main reason, I think, that I can wake up early.
 Whenever I go to bed later at night, I miss my 5:30 deadline in the morning.

-> “Early to bed and early to rise makes a man healthy, wealthy, and wise.” ~ Benjamin Franklin
+> Early to bed and early to rise makes a man healthy, wealthy, and wise. ~ Benjamin Franklin

 ## No devices